sous-chefs/aws/README.md

 * `aws_secret_access_key`, `aws_access_key` and optionally `aws_session_token` - passed to
   `Opscode::AWS:Ec2` to authenticate, required, unless using IAM roles for authentication.

+## secondary_ip.rb

+This feature is available only to instances in EC2-VPC.
+It allows you to assign multiple private IP addresses to a network interface.

+Actions:

+* `assign` - Assign a private IP to the instance.
+* `unassign` - Un-assign a private IP from the instance.

+Attribute Parameters:

+* `aws_secret_access_key`, `aws_access_key` - passed to
+  `Opscode::AWS:Ec2` to authenticate, required, unless using IAM roles for authentication.
+* `ip` - the private IP address.
+If none is given on assignment, will assign a random IP in the subnet.
+* `interface` - the network interface to assign the IP to.
+If none is given, uses the default interface.
+* `timeout` - connection timeout for EC2 API.

 Usage
 =====